floweredscarf/su25/labs/lab08/index.md

 Each FIXME should take at most around 8 lines, but many are fewer.

+### Useful `Utils` Functions

+For this lab and Gitlet, we provide you with a `Utils` class that has many useful helper functions for file operations.
+Some of the methods that you may find useful are:

+-   `writeContents` - writes out strings/byte arrays to a file
+-   `readContentsAsString` - reads in a file as a string
+-   `readContents` - reads in a file as a byte array
+-   `writeObject` - writes a serializable object to a file
+-   `readObject` - reads in a serializable object from a file.
+You can get a `Class` object by using `<Class name>.class`, e.g. `Dog.class`.
+-   `join` - joins together strings or files into a path. e.g.
+    `Utils.join(".capers", "dogs")` would give you a `File` object with the path of `.capers/dogs`

 ### Running from Terminal

 The easiest way to run and test your program is to compile it in terminal with